IDAES/idaes-pse/docs/user_guide/components/property_package/index.rst

 this property is called for, the associated method should be run.

-The add_properties metadata can also indicate that a property should always be present (i.e. constructed in the BlockData's build method) by setting the method to None, or that it is not supported by setting the method to False.
+The add_properties metadata can also indicate that a property should always be present (i.e. constructed in the BlockData's build method) by setting the method to `None`, or that it is not supported by setting the method to `False`.

 Generic Property Package Framework
 ----------------------------------